mungus451/Stellar-Dominion-Game/docs/DEPLOYMENT_GUIDE.md

 node --version  # Should be 18.x or higher npm --version

-# Serverless Framework
+# Serverless Framework v4 (compatible with Bref 2.4.11+)
-npm install -g serverless
+npm install -g serverless@4
-sls --version
+sls --version  # Should show v4.x.x

+# Note: Serverless v4 requires account login for usage
+# You can also use osls (open source version) if preferred:
+# npm install -g osls

 # PHP 8.1 and Composer
 php --version   # Should be 8.1.x